EdgeFirstAI/documentation/docs/studio/navigation.md

 ## Alerts

 This link provides information about general alerts (if present).
-An alert can be triggered by setting the image limit as shown [here](user/organization.md#image-limit).
+For example, an alert can be triggered by setting the image limit as shown [here](user/organization.md#image-limit).

+## Next Steps

+Now that you are familiar with navigating EdgeFirst Studio, learn more about the [Automatic Ground Truth Generation (AGTG)](agtg.md) next which describes the auto-annotation features in EdgeFirst Studio to make the annotation process as seamless as possible.